meta-company/makex/documents/source/workspaces.md

 - The {option}`--workspace<makex --workspace>` command line argument.
 - The {data}`makex.workspace<TOML.makex.workspace>` setting in Makex Configuration Files from one of the parents of the current working directory.
 - The {data}`makex.workspace<TOML.makex.workspace>` setting in of the global Makex Configuration Files (`~/.config/makex.toml` or `/etc/makex.toml`)
 - The root/anchor of the "current" directory.
-The current directory is the path of the task's Makex file.
+The current directory is the path of the Task's Makex file.
 -->